conda/infrastructure/HOW_WE_USE_GITHUB.md

 > **Note**
 > "Issue sorting" is similar to that of "triaging", but we've chosen to use different terminology because "triaging" is a word related to very weighty topics (_e.g._, injuries and war) and we would like to be sensitive to those connotations.
 Additionally, we are taking a more "fuzzy" approach to sorting (_e.g._, severities may not be assigned, etc.).

 "Issue Sorting" refers to the process of assessing the priority of incoming issues.
-Below is a high-level diagram of the flow of tickets:
+Below is a high-level diagram of the flow of issues:

 ```mermaid
 flowchart LR